ChristopherVR/RustoDiscordBot/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
 This project aims to create a Discord music player for personal use with friends.
 There may be a few "memes" in the code base.
-It makes use of <a href="https://github.com/serenity-rs/serenity/"> Serenity </a> cargo package.
+It makes use of <a href="https://github.com/serenity-rs/serenity/"> Serenity </a> and <a href="https://github.com/serenity-rs/songbird"> SongBird </a> cargo crates.
 </p>

 ## Features